 /Wp64 (Detect 64-Bit Portability Issues)

-By default, the /Wp64 compiler option is off in the Visual C++ 32-bit compiler and on in the Visual C++ 64-bit compiler.
+By default, in versions of Visual Studio before Visual Studio 2013, the /Wp64 compiler option is off in the Visual C++ 32-bit compiler and on in the Visual C++ 64-bit compiler.

-The /Wp64 compiler option and __w64 keyword are deprecated in Visual Studio 2010.
+The /Wp64 compiler option and __w64 keyword are deprecated in Visual Studio 2010 and Visual Studio 2012, and not supported starting in Visual Studio 2013.
 If you convert a project that uses this switch, the switch will not be migrated during conversion.
-To use this option in Visual Studio 2010, you must type the compiler switch under Additional Options in the Command Line section of the project properties.
-If you use the /Wp64 compiler option on the command line, the compiler issues Command-Line Warning D9035.
+To use this option in Visual Studio 2010 or Visual Studio 2012, you must type the compiler switch under Additional Options in the Command Line section of the project properties.
+If you use the /Wp64 compiler option on the command line, the compiler issues Command-Line Warning D9002.
 Instead of using this option and keyword to detect 64-bit portability issues, use a Visual C++ compiler that targets a 64-bit platform and specify the /W4 option.
-For more information, see Configuring Programs for 64-Bit (Visual C++).
+For more information, see Configuring Programs for 64-Bit.

 Variables of the following types are tested on a 32-bit operating system as if they were being used on a 64-bit operating system:

 If you regularly compile your application by using a 64-bit compiler, you can just disable /Wp64 in your 32-bit compilations because the 64-bit compiler will detect all issues.
-For more information about how to target a Windows 64-bit operating system, see Configuring Programs for 64-Bit (Visual C++).
+For more information about how to target a Windows 64-bit operating system, see Configuring Programs for 64-Bit.

 Open the project Property Pages dialog box.

 For more information, see How to: Open Project Property Pages.

 Modify the Additional Options box to include /Wp64.